smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

     boogla("nuffda")= ...

-The second option uses the &raquo;dot notation&laquo; familiar from other languages like &raquo;C&laquo;, separating the name from the member key with a dot :
+The second option uses the ~dot\ notation~ familiar from other languages like ~C~, seperating the name from the member key with a dot ~.~:

     boogla.nuffda= ...

 The two notations are for the most part equivalent, while the second alternative makes sure that you're accessing a map, not an array.

-For more complex maps with nested structures, you simply &raquo;chain&laquo;
-your notations to access the lower-level members:
+For more complex maps with nested structures, you simply ~chain~ your notations to access the lower-level members:

     boogla.nuffda.oingaboinga= ...